The Eternal Cylinder: Plot

-On a distant planet inhabited by diverse ecosystems of extraterrestrial life, the Eternal Cylinder, a mysterious rolling structure stretching from horizon to horizon, gradually advances across the landscape, obliterating everything in its path.
-A race of small trunked bipedal creatures, known as the Trebhum, embark on a quest to stop the Cylinder and save their home planet, guided by their unique ability to evolve and mutate to adapt to the various challenges of their hostile environment.

-The game opens with an unnamed narrator stating that this is not the story of the one, but the many.

 In the path of the Eternal Cylinder, a lone Trebhum hatches and barely avoids being crushed.
 After encountering a deceased elder of its kind, the Trebhum activates a nearby set of towers that temporarily halt the advance of the Cylinder.
 Assembling a small tribe, the Trebhum then find a living elder, who informs them of their race's path and offers encouragement heading forward.
 They later encounter a second elder, who suggests a plan for escape: going overtop of the cylinder and searching the land behind for a new home.
 Reaching the edge of a frozen tundra, the Trebhum manage to scale and traverse the cylinder, only to find a lifeless wasteland behind it.
 The exposed trebhum are soon captured by the Cylinder's greatest servant, the Mathematician, and are transported to the Cylinder's mind, where a voice tries to talk to them.
 Unable to comprehend the voice or their surroundings, the Trebhum manage to discover an exit and escape from the Cylinder's mindscape.

-Back in the physical world, the Trebhum find that the Cylinder has progressed further, and are now deep in the tundra.
-Evading new lifeforms and more aggressive servants, while finding additional elders, the Trebhum eventually formulate a new plan to escape their world using a flying palace their people built long ago.
-Doing so will require knowledge that the Cylinder took from the Trebhum, so they are forced to return to the Cylinder's mind after first imitating an item the Cylinder wishes to study.
-Inside, the Trebhum finally hear the voice speaking clearly, revealing it to be the game's narrator.
-The narrator reveals that he was once a human, and that the Cylinder has invaded and destroyed many worlds, including Earth, but his kind have refused to pass quietly and work in secret to help the Trebhum progress onwards.
-Though only able to speak with the Trebhum briefly, the Narrator encourages them to keep progressing forward.